 ...

-Chris Calton recounts the controversial history of the Civil War.
-This is the fifth episode in the third season of Historical Controversies.
+Chris Calton gives a revisionist look at the antebellum period leading up to the Civil War.
+This is the seventh episode in the second season of Historical Controversies.

 Historical Controversies is available online at: